-Less than significant impact: Industry standards for illumination levels for digital displays are not to exceed 0.3 footcandle (fc) over the ambient light levels.
+Less than significant impact: The project would introduce or add new sources of lighting at an estimated 3,583 transit shelter and shade structure locations and 500 advertising display locations through shelter lighting, urban panels, and digital displays.
+Industry standards for illumination levels for digital displays are not to exceed 4.0 lux (or 0.37 footcandle [fc]) over the ambient light levels.
 STAP has indicated that illumination levels would not exceed this maximum.
 Therefore, the anticipated light levels associated with the digital displays could be fractionally higher than the current at the bus stops.
-The Design Standards and Guidelines, Bureau of Street Lighting, Department of Public Works, City of Los Angeles, (2007), indicates the illumination levels for a typical bus stop within the City is 2.5 fc on average.
-Based upon this Bureau of Street Lighting standard, the illumination levels for the display may be no more than 2.8 fc on average.
+The Design Standards and Guidelines, Bureau of Street Lighting, Department of Public Works, City of Los Angeles, (2007), indicates the illumination levels for a typical bus stop within the City is 26.9 lux (2.5 foot candles) on average.
+Based upon this Bureau of Street Lighting standard, the illumination levels for the display may be no more than 4.0 lux (or 0.37 foot candle) typically.

-The examples of nighttime views of the digital displays at the proposed transit shelters are shown in Figure 4.
+The examples of nighttime views of the digital displays at the proposed transit shelters are shown in Figure 5.
 The photographs were taken during the STAP Demonstration of Technologies that occurred in July 2021.

 To study the potential effects of light levels that could be anticipated with the new shelter scenario, StreetsLA staff conducted the light readings at the West Valley Municipal Building site at 19040 Vanowen Street (southeast corner of Vanowen Street and Vanalden Avenue) in the Reseda community on July 23 and 24, 2021.
 A minimum of 4 different light readings for 4 different visual displays were taken for each digital media display and a minimum of 2 light readings were taken for static displays.
 The readings were taken with almost full moon and with the presence of mature street trees and LED roadway streetlights.
-The summary of the findings can be seen in Table 4.
+The summary of the findings can be seen in Table 6.